ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 2. add the custom role to ClickPipes user on step `Details and Settings` during the ClickPipes creation.
 ![Assign a custom role](./images/cp_custom_role.png)

+## Error handling
+### Kafka
+ClickPipes will create a table next to your destination table with the postfix `<destination_table_name>_clickpipes_error`.
+This table will contain any errors from the operations of your ClickPipe (network, connectivity, etc.) and also any data that don't conform to the schema.
+The error table has a [TTL](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree#table_engine-mergetree-ttl) of 7 days.
+If ClickPipes cannot connect to a data source or destination after 15min., ClickPipes instance stops and  stores an appropriate message in the error table (providing the ClickHouse instance is available).

+## F.A.Q
 - **What is ClickPipes?**

   ClickPipes is a ClickHouse Cloud feature that makes it easy for users to connect their ClickHouse services to external data sources, specifically Kafka.
 With ClickPipes for Kafka, users can easily continuously load data into ClickHouse, making it available for real-time analytics.